oliver7011/House-Price-Estimator/README.md

 - Distance from a station
 - Number of bedrooms/bathrooms/living rooms

 Multiple regression can then be used to extrapolate the cost of a house in that location, given the variables above.
-(Currently in excel)
+(Currently using built-in excel function)

 ## Usage
 ```shell